kjh1980/MoEngage-Docs/iOS.rst

 Add the given header files (.h extensions) , by dragging and dropping the files in to your project.

+Enable following compiler flag: -ObjC

+Select your project.
+Go to "Build Settings" ->"Linker" ->"Other Linker Flags" and add this flag.

-After these 2 steps you are all set to use the MoEngage Library now.
+After these 3 steps you are all set to use the MoEngage Library now.

 App Delegate Changes
 ----------------------